 As you may have seen already, there are a lot of benefits to using an enail over a standard nail.
 In this section, we will break down the benefits into a list.

-The e nail doesn’t require a torch or flame to get hot, making it the safer choice of all the nail variants.
+The electric nail doesn’t require a torch or flame as a heating element to get hot, making it the safer choice of all the e nail kit variants.

 You can dial an enail to your preferred temperature and know that it will remain that temperature as you dab.

-The e nail allows you to run it at lower temperatures so every hit is smooth, flavorful, and doesn’t burn your lungs.
+The electric dab nail allows you to run it at lower temperatures so every hit is smooth, flavorful, and doesn’t burn your lungs.

 Because you can keep your enail at a steady temperature, there is no need to reheat it when you pass your rig between friends.

-E nails are very portable and require only electricity to operate.
+E nail kits are very portable and require only electricity to operate.
 You no longer have to worry about running out of fuel and making a trip to the store for more.

 Regular nails aren’t always the prettiest of things.
-E nails on the other hand usually have a sleek look to them that’s sure to impress.
+Electric dab nails on the other hand usually have a sleek look to them that’s sure to impress.

 If you are using a battery powered enail, like the Yocan Torch, you’ll want to make sure you’ve completely charged the battery.
 Usually these devices have a loading compartment for the concentrate.
 In which you would load a small amount of concentrate into the nail, set it on your dab rig, and press a button when you are ready to take a hit.